-The RCMC has six sub-groups that each focus on a particular aspect of risk and report to the RCMC with any recommendations and findings undertaken as a result of the execution of their responsibilities.
+The RCCC has six sub-groups that each focus on a particular aspect of risk and report to the RCCC with any recommendations and findings undertaken as a result of the execution of their responsibilities.
 The main purpose(s) of each group are as follows:

-- Capital Model Oversight Group: to monitor TME's capital model, including output, use, development and validation.
-The model includes both the Economic Capital Model (ECM) and the Standard Formula. - Cyber Group: reviewing cyber underwriting risk exposure, monitoring exposures against agreed risk appetites; overseeing the development of Probable Maximum Loss (PML) methodologies; monitoring industry developments and compliance with regulatory requirements in respect of cyber underwriting risk and as appropriate recommending changes to risk appetites, cyber reporting, scenarios/methodologies;
+• Capital Model Oversight Group: to monitor TME's capital model, including the identification, measurement and monitoring of risks and opportunities from climate change, and ensure that climate change risks are categorised, where possible into physical, transitional and liability risks.
+The model includes both the Economic Capital Model (ECM) and the Standard Formula.

-- Data Executive Committee: The Data Executive Committee is responsible for oversight of TMHCC International's Data Strategy and Data Governance Framework.
+- Cyber Group: reviewing cyber underwriting risk exposure, monitoring exposures against agreed risk appetites; overseeing the development of Probable Maximum Loss (PML) methodologies; monitoring industry developments and compliance with regulatory requirements in respect of cyber underwriting risk and as appropriate recommending changes to risk appetites, cyber reporting, scenarios/methodologies; - Data Executive Committee: The Data Executive Committee is responsible for oversight of the Group's Data Strategy and Data Governance Framework.
 The committee will provide direction for the establishment of Data Strategy that will focus on, modelling, quality, accessibility, value, usage, and innovation.
-The committee will also oversee the development and implementation of an appropriate and comprehensive Data Governance Framework including, policies, processes, systems, and practices for TMHCC International, that complies with the relevant UK and EU regulations. - Exposure Management Group: monitoring procedures and oversight systems for the evaluation of all property and non-property aggregate accumulations (both before and after PML) to be utilised by the regulated entities within the Group.
+The committee will also oversee the development and implementation of an appropriate and comprehensive Data Governance Framework including, policies, processes, systems, and practices for TMHCC International, that complies with the relevant UK and EU regulations. - Exposure Management Group: monitoring procedures and oversight systems for the evaluation of all property and nonproperty aggregate accumulations (both before and after PML) to be utilised by the regulated entities within the Group.
 The aggregate methodology will have reference to catastrophe (CAT) models, RDS and other relevant input; - Operational Risk Group: to oversee and ensure the efficient and effective management of operational risk, including the identification and mitigation of operational risks; monitor established and emerging operational risks, and ensure appropriate procedures are in place.
-In addition, the group oversees the prioritisation of actions taken in respect of potential risks based upon risk criteria approved by the Board; and - Product Governance & Distribution Committee: ensuring effective oversight of product development, implementation and ongoing product management during the product lifecycle; that TME can achieve compliance with its regulatory obligations, in particular, PRIN 2, 3, 6, 7 and 12 and Insurance Distribution Directive; proportionately; to promote and support the delivery of the six Treating Customers Fairly outcomes; ensuring that product control, conduct risk and Treating Customers Fairly are prioritised, embedded within and central to TME's culture; and developing, maintaining and monitoring the Product Control Framework.
+In addition, the group oversees the prioritisation of actions taken in respect of potential risks based upon risk criteria approved by the Board; and - Product Governance & Distribution Committee: ensures that the Group achieves compliance with its regulatory obligations; in particular, the Financial Conduct Authority (FCA) Principles for Businesses (Principles 2, 3 and 6 and 7 and 12 as applicable), Product Governance Sourcebook (PROD) 4, Insurance Conduct of Business Sourcebook (ICOBS) 6 and Insurance Distribution Directive (IDD, Chaps 2 5), proportionately and in consideration of the guidance on reasonableness published by the FCA.
+It ensures effective oversight of product development, implementation, and ongoing product management during the product lifecycle, and the delivery of good outcomes for its retail customers, which includes; - o acts in good faith towards retail customers; - avoids causing foreseeable harm to retail customers; - enables and supports retail customers to pursue their financial objectives; - offers products and services that are fit for purpose and designed to meet consumers' needs and are targeted at those consumers; - o delivers products that offer fair value for money; - o ensures consumer understanding throughout the customer journey; and - o provides appropriate consumer support such that the product can be used as reasonably anticipated.